June 14, 2019

 Zolgensma, the Novartis brand name for the new $2.1 million gene therapy for treatment of Spinal Muscular Atrophy (SMA), appears to be a remarkable medical breakthrough treatment.
 It is also, like all of the new cell- and gene-therapies, one that was developed with considerable support for non-profit entities, including, in this case, several charities and the NIH.

 The intellectual property rights for Zolgensma were licensed from the University of Pennsylvania, Nationwide Children’s Hospital (NCH) and Genethon, a French charity.
-Also, several US charities, such as Sophia’s Cure, Cure SMA and Miracle for Madisen, raised millions of dollars to advance the research.
+Also, several US charities, such as Sophia’s Cure, Cure SMA and Miracle for Madison, raised millions of dollars to advance the research.

 The NIH RePORTer database lists nearly a half billion in grants, when the search term “Spinal Muscular Atrophy” is used, and every key U.S based researcher has been the principal investigator for millions dollars in NIH grants.